leangjia/blender_docs/trunk/blender_docs/manual/compositing/types/filter/defocus.rst

    This slider is deactivated, if *No Z-buffer* is enabled.
 Max Blur
    This value limits the amount of blur by setting a maximum blur radius.
-   Could be used to optimize the performance.
+   Can be used to optimize the performance.
    The default value of 0 means no limit.
 Threshold
    Some artifacts, like edge bleed, may occur, if the blur difference between pixels is large.